JujuAdams/Chatterbox/docs/latest/reference-chatterboxes.md

 _Full function name:_ `ChatterboxGetVisited(nodeTitle, filename)`

-_Returns:_ Boolean, whether the given node has been visited
+_Returns:_ Number, how many times the given node has been visited

 |Name      |Datatype|Purpose                                                 |
 |----------|--------|--------------------------------------------------------|